Hi there, for visiting, we are using SiteGround. We have no affiliation with SiteGround though 😉

 Bamboo paper has been used in Chinese arts for hundreds of years and is a less expensive alternative to 100% cotton papers.
 A highly sustainable material, the use of bamboo in paper making is considered very environmentally friendly.
 Like cotton, bamboo fibers are relatively long which adds to the resilience and longevity of the paper.

 Did you know that ‘woodfree’ papers actually contain wood?
 Woodfree is short for ‘groundwood-free’ which means that the wood pulp used in the manufacturing has been broken down chemically rather than mechanically.
 This process removes the lignin substance that holds wood fibers together.
 This makes the paper stronger, whiter, and purer.
-A word of warning, you should avoid using any papers that contain wood that has been mechanically ground as they will be unstable and not as durable.
+Watercolorists should avoid using any papers that contain wood that has been mechanically ground as they will be unstable and not durable or long wearing.

 Papers with a wood or manilla content have a higher acid (PH) content causing them to eventually deteriorate and become yellowed and brittle.
 High-quality archival watercolor papers have a neutral PH value.